jwodder/lineinfile/SPEC.md

                 - --eof (default)
                 - --bof
             - -e, --regexp REGEX
+            - -i, --backup-ext EXTENSION
+                - Implies `--backup-changed` if backup mode is not otherwise set
-            - -x, --ext EXTENSION — causes file to be backed up if changed
+            - --backup, --backup-changed — back up file if changed
-                - Rethink name
-            - --always-backup — causes file to be backed up even if not changed
+            - --backup-always — causes file to be backed up even if not changed
-                - If --ext is not also given, backup extension defaults to `~`
-                - Rename to "--force-backup"?
             - --backrefs
                 - Error if `--regexp` is not also given
             - -c, --create — Treat missing files as empty